ngi-nix/ngipkgs/CONTRIBUTING.md

 > [!IMPORTANT]
 > If there exists an upstream test in NixOS, split out the configuration under test into a separate file and use those as the example and its test and skip to step 4.

 1. Figure out the application module options and how they are configured.
-For instace, this can be done by looking at the module's source code.
+For instance, this can be done by looking at the module's source code.

 2. Create a new `.nix` file to contain the valid example configuration.